rails/rails/guides/source/getting_started.md

 You're getting this error now because Rails expects plain actions like this one to have views associated with them to display their information.
-With no view available, Rails errors out.
+With no view available, Rails will raise an exception.

 In the above image, the bottom line has been truncated.
-Let's see what the full thing looks like:
+Let's see what the full error message looks like:

 >Missing template articles/new, application/new with {locale:[:en], formats:[:html], handlers:[:erb, :builder, :coffee]}.
 Searched in: * "/path/to/blog/app/views"

 That's quite a lot of text!
-Let's quickly go through and understand what each part of it does.
+Let's quickly go through and understand what each part of it means.

-The first part identifies what template is missing.
+The first part identifies which template is missing.
 In this case, it's the `articles/new` template.
 Rails will first look for this template.
 If not found, then it will attempt to load a template called `application/new`.
 It looks for one here because the `ArticlesController` inherits from `ApplicationController`.

 The next part of the message contains a hash.
-The `:locale` key in this hash simply indicates what spoken language template should be retrieved.
+The `:locale` key in this hash simply indicates which spoken language template should be retrieved.
 By default, this is the English - or "en" - template.
 The next key, `:formats` specifies the format of template to be served in response.
 The default format is `:html`, and so Rails is looking for an HTML template.
 The final key, `:handlers`, is telling